 Anyone who offers penetrative sex to a lover is not aiming for their own orgasm.
 They are offering that opportunity to a lover.
 The receiver enjoys giving pleasure, of being the object of desire and the sensations of being penetrated (even though such sensations do not cause orgasm).
 Being penetrated is an intimate experience.
 There is considerable trust involved.
-A vagina can be penetrated by an erect penis even if a woman is unwilling.
+An orifice can be penetrated by an erect penis even if a receiver is unwilling.

-Women accept vaginal intercourse partly because there is no physical sensation.
-Just as they prefer not to see genital action, women also prefer to be oblivious to what is happening in their pelvic region.
-Similarly, women’s lack of responsiveness makes anal sex a much less interesting prospect for a woman.
+Ironically, despite the risk of pregnancy, women are inclined to accept intercourse because it involves them in so little effort.
+They also prefer vaginal intercourse over anal intercourse partly because there is no physical sensation.
+Just as they prefer not to see genital action, women also prefer to remain largely oblivious to what is happening in their pelvic region.
+Women’s lack of responsiveness makes anal sex a much less interesting prospect than for homosexual men.
 The possible pleasure of stimulation does not compensate a woman for the taboo and her concerns about hygiene.
-Other reasons for women to avoid anal intercourse include the need to communicate, for the man to use some sensitivity and for a woman to reconcile her natural instincts to reject the practical realities of engaging in explicit sexual activity.
+Other reasons for women to avoid anal intercourse include the need for the couple to communicate, for the man to use some control over his thrusting instincts and for a woman to reconcile her natural instincts to reject the practical realities of engaging in explicit and messy sexual activity.

 A woman’s willingness to offer sexual pleasuring depends on: